 Related content | Gamification in marketing: Discover new strategies and top examples

 Marketing automation allows for increasing lead acquisition, user conversion and, as a result, the company’s turnover.
 It’s especially important and helpful for B2C marketing strategies, although it can also be applied to B2B strategies.

-One of the best known marketing automation tools is HubSpot; others such as Marketo or Keap are also quite popular.
-And as to e-mail marketing automation, some of most widely known tools are MailChimp and ActiveCampaign.
+One of the best-known marketing automation tools is HubSpot; others such as Marketo or Keap are also quite popular.
+And as to e-mail marketing automation, some of the most widely known tools are MailChimp and ActiveCampaign.
 However, virtually all e-mail marketing platforms currently allow you to create automation sequences.